MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-build-rag.md

 ## Set initial environment variables

 There's a collection of environment variables used across the different code snippets.
-Start the **.env** file now.
+Add them all into an **.env** file.

+> [!IMPORTANT]
+> If you create this in a git repository, ensure that `.env` is in your `.gitignore` file so that you don't accidentally check it into the repository.

+Start with these values.
 You'll add a few more values as you progress through the tutorial.

 1. Create an **.env** file into your **rag-tutorial** folder.
 Add these variables: